Kyle-Meyers/scoundrel/README.md

 * Add a tutorial that explains the game
 * Allow to fight bare-handed whenever you want, instead of only when it can't stack
 * You can't skip a room once you started playing it
+* Allow to discard hearts whenever, just add a warning